Get exclusive member benefits & effect social change. Join Today

 If you’ve had surgery on your shoulder, follow after-care instructions carefully.

-Simple shoulder exercises can help to stretch and strengthen muscles and rotator cuff tendons.
-A physical therapist can show you how to do them properly.
+Simple shoulder exercises can help stretch and strengthen muscles and rotator cuff tendons.
+A physical therapist or occupational therapist can show you how to do them properly.

 If you’ve had previous issues with your shoulders, use ice for 15 minutes after exercising to prevent future injuries.